BlockProject/b-lock/README.md

 * `encryptedDomainAndLogin` is simply decrypted using the `encryptionKey` as key and `counterGeneratingKey % nonce1` as the Counter.
 * `encryptedPassword` is decrypted in a similar way.

-### How to use:
-* Step 1: Download the chrome extension from [here](https://chrome.google.com/webstore/detail/block-password-manager/hjbpkcanpblbdfeoogkbpkbjmacakmjn)
-* Step 2: Following the extension’s instructions, create your “keystore” (which is like your master key) and back it up.
-You can also import your existing Nebulas keystore.
-* Step 3: Go to [this link](https://blockproject.io/faucet) and get your free Nebulas coins (which is needed to run b.lock.
-Don’t worry, $0.0001 worth of the coin is enough to use b.lock for your lifetime.
-Hence, we are giving it free to you)
-* Step 4: Done, you can start using b.lock to save your passwords/secret notes

 ### Why blockchain?
 * Password managers are essential these days, when we have to manage lots of different passwords (which shouldn't be reused)